-The garden has some other features: windows and doorways opening onto usually shaped rockeries, ponds and dense clusters of bamboo and many stone tablets.
+The garden has other features, including windows and doorways, ponds and dense clusters of bamboo and many stone tablets.

-The garden is about 3 km west of the city center and can be reached on tourist bus at 2 or 3 rmb from the train station or Renmin Road.
+The garden is about almost 2 miles (3 km) west of the city center and can be reached on tourist bus for 2 or 3 RMB from the train station or Renmin Road.

 Opening Time: 7:30 a.m.- 5 p.m.